Solar in Kennewick, WA: 2026 Cost, Savings & Payback

 Does Kennewick have net metering?

-Is solar worth it in Kennewick, WA?
+Is solar worth it in Kennewick, WA in 2026?